Artificial intelligence industry in China: Late 2010s to early 2020s

+Under the general secretaryship of Xi Jinping, artificial intelligence has been a focus of the CCP's military-civil fusion efforts.
 The State Council of China issued "A Next Generation Artificial Intelligence Development Plan" (State Council Document [2017] No. 35) on 20 July 2017.
 In the document, the CCP Central Committee and the State Council urged governing bodies in China to promote the development of artificial intelligence.
 Specifically, the plan described AI as a strategic technology that has become a "focus of international competition".:2 The document urged significant investment in a number of strategic areas related to AI and called for close cooperation between the state and private sectors.
 On the occasion of CCP general secretary Xi Jinping's speech at the first plenary meeting of the Central Military-Civil Fusion Development Committee (CMCFDC), scholars from the National Defense University wrote in the PLA Daily that the "transferability of social resources" between economic and military ends is an essential component to being a great power.
+During the Two Sessions 2017,"artificial intelligence plus" was proposed to be elevated to a strategic level.
+The same year witnessed the emergence of multiple application-level usages in the medical field according to reports.

+In 2018, Xinhua News Agency, in partnership with Tencent's subsidiary Sogou, launched its first artificial intelligence-generated news anchor.

 In 2018, the State Council budgeted $2.1 billion for an AI industrial park in Mentougou district.
 In order to achieve this the State Council stated the need for massive talent acquisition, theoretical and practical developments, as well as public and private investments.
-Some researchers and scholars argued China's commitment to global AI leadership and technological competition was driven by its previous underperformance in innovation which was seen as a part of the "century of humiliation" since the Qing dynasty by the central government.
-There are historically embedded causes of China's anxiety towards securing an international technological dominance – China missed both industrial revolutions, the one starting in Britain in the mid-18th century, and the one that originated in America in the late-19th century.
-Therefore, China's government desires to take advantage of the technological revolution in today's world led by digital technology including AI to resume China's "rightful" place and to pursue the national rejuvenation proposed by Xi.
 Some of the stated motivations that the State Council gave for pursuing its AI strategy include the potential of artificial intelligence for industrial transformation, better social governance and maintaining social stability.
-The State Council predicted that China would have contributed globally to hardware, software, and methods pertinent to artificial intelligence by 2020.
-Specifically, the State Council projected the value of core AI industries in China to rise to 150 billion RMB, with a value of over 1 trillion RMB when accounting for related industries.

-Future projection
+As of the end of 2020, Shanghai's Pudong District had 600 AI companies across foundational, technical, and application layers, with related industries valued at around 91 billion yuan.

+In 2019, the application of artificial intelligence expanded to various fields such as quantum physics, geography, and medical research.
+With the emergence of large language models (LLMs), at the beginning of 2020, Chinese researchers began developing their own LLMs.
+One such example is the multimodal large model called 'Zidongtaichu.'

+The Beijing Academy of Artificial Intelligence launched China's first large scale pre-trained language model in 2022.

+In November 2022, the Cyberspace Administration of China (CAC), Ministry of Industry and Information Technology, and the Ministry of Public Security jointly issued the regulations concerning deepfakes, which became effective in January 2023.

+In July 2023, Huawei released its version 3.0 of its Pangu LLM.

+In July 2023, China released its Interim Measures for the Administration of Generative Artificial Intelligence Services.
+A draft proposal on basic generative AI services safety requirements, including specifications for data collection and model training was issued in October 2023.